2 Tbsp olive oil, or butter, for making carmelized onions

 Pour contents of Hodgson Mill Cornbread and Muffin mix into a medium-sized bowl.

 Add 1 cup caramelized onions (reserving 3 Tablespoons for the topping) and the teaspoon butter/oil/olive oil.
 Stir well; making sure all the dry mix is moistened.

 Add milk and egg.
 Mix until just blended.

 Pour into prepared muffin tins or baking pan.
 Sprinkle the remaining 3 Tablespoons onions evenly on top of batter.

 Bake for 18-20 minutes, or until toothpick inserted in center comes out clean (Careful, the onions may make the cornbread muffins look shiny even if they’re done.)

 Rosemary Balsamic Caramelized Onions

-Let cool to use immediately (cool before adding to cornbread mixture, or you’ll cook the egg!), or let cool and keep in sealed container in fridge or freezer for later use.
+Remove from heat.
+Let cool to use immediately (cool before adding to mixture, or you’ll cook the egg!), or let cool and keep in sealed container in fridge or freezer for later use.
 Makes about 1 cup caramelized onion.

 Note: Caramelized onions can also be made in your slow cooker.
 This recipe makes 2-3 cups.

 Put ¼ cup olive oil or butter and 4-6 chopped onions into the slow cooker.
 Turn slow cooker on low and let cook for about 6 hours (your slow cooker may need more or less time.
 If yours doesn’t run too hot, you could let it cook overnight.)
 Note: You may cut this recipe in half if you wish.